eco4cast/unconf2023GroundBeetles/tutorials/ESA2024/NEON_forecast_challenge_beetle_tutorial_ESA2024.md

 `neon4cast::efi_format()` to format the output for submissions to The Challenge.
 We also need to add a few additional columns.

-Make sure all the required columns are included in the forecast output.

 ``` r
 # update dataframe of model output for submission
 fc_best_lm_efi <- fc_best_lm %>%